Dr-Ake/Rimworld-Deadpool-healing/README.md

 - Code and design: Dr-Ake
 - Harmony magic: Brrainz and contributors
 - Inspiration: The unkillable, unshut‑uppable Deadpool
+- Also heavy inspiration and special thanks to the Immortal Mod/ Highlander Mod

 ## License
 MIT.
 See `LICENSE`.